averixus/floristics/README.md

 ### Configuration

-Currently the configuration is very simple.
-The config file has two options:
+The config file has the following options:
 * `delay` - the number of ticks between growth cycles.
 Increase this number to make plants grow more slowly.
 Default is `1`.
 * `worlds` - list of worlds growth will occur in.
 Default is `world` and `world_the_end`.
+* `plants` - section defining whether every plant type can grow, all defaulting to `true`.
+Plants are listed using the Bukkit material name of an associated block, for example `OAK_LOG` for oak trees.

+The full default config file with comments is [here](https://github.com/JayAvery/floristics/blob/master/config.yml).

-### GriefPrevention
+### Compatibility

-Floristics is compatible with GriefPrevention.
+Floristics is compatible with some world protection plugins.

+##### GriefPrevention

 By default, growth does not occur in claims.
 This can be adjusted by the player who owns the claim by using the command `/floristics` (or `/flo`):
-* `/floristics growth` - displays whether growth is currently enabled in the claim you're standing in.
+* `/floristics gp` - displays whether growth is currently enabled in the claim you're standing in.
-* `/floristics growth <enable|disable>` - enables or disables growth in the claim you're standing in.
+* `/floristics gp <enable|disable>` - enables or disables growth in the claim you're standing in.

+##### WorldGuard

+There is a custom `floristics` region flag, which defaults to `deny`.
+If the flag is set to `allow`, growth will occur in the region.

+##### RedProtect

+There is a custom `floristics` region flag, which defaults to `false`.
+If the flag is set to `true`, growth will occur in the region.

 ### More information
 * Floristics is Copyright (C) 2019 Jay Avery.
 It was originally inspired by [Botany](https://dev.bukkit.org/projects/botany), Copyright (C) 2014 Auke Kok.